-The need, therefore, of a rhetoric that educates like nature, and not artificially-a rhetoric that organises and vitalises the material that is made over to it for purposes of form-is apparent at first glance.
-Without such a method of expression, the influence of the solid branches of education themselves is neutralised.
-However full of fresh and original thought the mind may be, if it has been trained up to a mode of presenting it, that is in its own nature artifical and destructive of life, the freshness and originality will all disappear in the process of imparting it to another mind.
-A rhetoric that is conformed to nature and to truth is needed, therefore, in order that the department itself may be co-ordinate with those higher departments of knowledge in which the foundation of mental education is laid.
-Without such a concurrence with the material branches of education, such a merely formal and instrumental branch as that of rhetoric, is useless, and worse than useless.
-For it only diverts the mind from the thought to the expression, without any gain to the latter, and to the positive dertriment of the former.
+The need, therefore, of a Rhetoric that educates like nature, and not artificially-a Rhetoric that organizes and vitalizes the material that is made over to it for purposes of form-is apparent at first glance.
+Without such a method of expression, the influence of the solid branches of education themselves, is neutralized.
+However full of fresh and original thought the mind may be, if it has been trained up in a mode of presenting it, that is in its own nature artificial and destructive of life, the freshness and originality will all disappear in the process of imparting it to another mind.
+Rhetoric that is conformed to nature and to truth, is needed, therefore, in order that the department itself, may be coordinate with those higher departments of knowledge in which the foundation of mental education is laid. such a concurrence with the material branches of education, such a merely formal and instrumental branch as that of Rhetoric, is useless, and worse than useless.
+For it only diverts the mind from the thought to the expression, without any gain to the latter, and to the positive detriment of the former.